James-Fitz/Hangman_PP3/README.md

 I decided to allow the user to choose a category of words to pick from (animals, brands or countries), and also a difficulty level to choose from (easy: 5 letter word, intermediate: 6 letter word, or hard: 7 letter word.)

-These words are stored on an external google spreadsheet which makes it very simple to add or remove words from the game.
+These words are stored on an external google spreadsheet which makes it very simple to add or remove words from the game at any time.

 Oncde the user begins a new game, they must input one letter at a time to guess the hidden word.
 If the user guesses a letter correctly, the letter will be revealed.